 Concern/Allegation about Report to Member of staff (including volunteers, supply staff and contractors) Principal (or other with leadership status) If the allegation is against supply staff or contractor, leadership, management will pass on report to the adult's employer at their agency/company.
 Principal CEO Your school website or Child Protection policy will have details Chair of Trustees / Vice Chair of Trustees / Trustee board Local Authority Designated Officer LADO (for staff only) LADO.Referral@hertfordshire.gov.uk and/or Report to the police on 101 or if urgent 999 If you are worried that the concerns raised have not been taken seriously or escalated.
-Chair of Governors Police 101 Children Services 0300 123 4043 NSPCC Whistleblowing Helpline 0800 028 0285 NSPCC Whistleblowing Email help@nspcc.org.uk Concerns/Allegations relating to an incident that happened when an individual or organisation has used school premises for running activities for children e.g. Principal As with any safeguarding allegation, DSL will follow their schools safeguarding policies and procedures, including informing the LADO.
+Chair of Governors Police 101

+Children Services 0300 123 4043 NSPCC Whistleblowing Helpline 0800 028 0285 NSPCC Whistleblowing Email help@nspcc.org.uk Concerns/Allegations relating to an incident that happened when an individual or organisation has used school premises for running activities for children e.g. community groups, sports and faith associations, or service providers that run extra-curricular activities) Principal As with any safeguarding allegation, DSL will follow their schools safeguarding policies and procedures, including informing the LADO.
+Out-of-school settings: safeguarding guidance for providers - GOV.UK